|Tuition fee type||Cost (per annum)|

 Professional accreditation / links

-The BSc (Hons) Accounting and Finance is professionally accredited by two of the main accountancy bodies in England and Wales: the Institute of Chartered Accountants in England and Wales (ICAEW) and the Chartered Institute of Management Accountants (CIMA).
-This means that once you graduate you will be exempt from many of the professional exams of these bodies; this is partly due to our commitment to continually update our syllabuses in line with professional requirements, ensuring that you are given a head start to becoming a fully qualified accountant.
+The BSc (Hons) Accounting and Finance is professionally accredited by four of the main accountancy bodies in England and Wales: the Institute of Chartered Accountants in England and Wales (ICAEW), the Chartered Institute of Management Accountants (CIMA), the Chartered Institute of Public Finance and Accountancy (CIPFA), and the Association of Chartered Certified Accountants (ACCA).

 Confirmation of Acceptance for Studies (CAS)